Our team comprises of :-

 Dr Simon Braybrook BSc.
 Pub Health (Cardiff, 2005) MBBCh (Cardiff 2006) MRCGP (2011) Pg Dip.
 Psychiatry (Distinction – Cardiff, 2014)

 Dr Braybrook, the male GP at the practice, qualified from Cardiff University in 2006.
 He grew up in Kent and has lived, studied and worked in South Wales since 2000.
 As an undergraduate interested in international health, he worked in South Africa, the Gambia, Burkina Faso and Rwanda.
 He did his GP training in the Bridgend area, worked as a sessional GP throughout the South East Wales valleys and most recently worked with Cardiff University teaching medical students and doing research.
 His main clinical interest is in mental health and wellbeing.
-If you have the misfortune to ask him about his hobbies, he will happily bore you about geocaching, table top games and scouting.

 He predominantly works Mondays, Tuesdays, Thursdays and Fridays.